 We are photographing in a great time.
 We have a huge number of great camera choices available to us and selecting one is not usually an easy decision.
 This one is perhaps easier to differentiate than most.

 You, of course, want great image quality.
 Do you like an optical through-the-lens viewfinder and a very long battery life?
 Looking for a very-easy-to-use, compact, lightweight, easy-to-take-with-you camera that is comfortable to use and doesn't cost a lot yet performs well and has many great features including 4k video and Dual-Pixel AF?
-The Canon EOS Rebel SL3 might have your name on it.The Canon EOS Rebel SL3 is a great starter camera, especially for kids and it is equally at home in a pro kit as a backup camera or even a in use that places the camera in high likelyhood of being damaged in a shoot.
+The Canon EOS Rebel SL3 might have your name on it.The Canon EOS Rebel SL3 is a great starter camera, especially for kids and it is equally at home in a pro kit as a backup camera or even in a use that places the camera in high likelyhood of being damaged in a shoot.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan